timescale/docs/timescaledb/overview/core-concepts/compression/index.md

 and query patterns usually seen with time-series data.
 To learn more about TimescaleDB's compression architecture, see the [architecture section][compression-architecture].

-User interactions remain the same even after your data is converted to a columnar format.
-You continue to query your data as usual, and the database retrieves and decompresses columns as needed.

 ## Benefits and trade-offs of compression
 ### Benefits of column-based storage